Изображения страниц

 Tecum discedet; si tu discedere possis.

 Ovid.
 Met.
 Lib. iii.
-432. [From the fable of Narcissus.]
+432.

-What could, fond youth, this helpless passion move?
-What kindled in thee this unpitied love?
-Thy own warm blush within the water glows; With thee the colour'd shadow comes and goes; Its empty being on thyself relies: Step thou aside, and the frail charmer dies.-Addison.
+Step thou aside, and the frail charmer dies.-Addison.
 WILL HONEYCOMB diverted us last night with an account of a young fellow's first discovering his passion to his mistress.
 The young lady was one, it seems, who had long before conceived a favourable opinion of him, and was still in hopes that he would

 Lovely, and oh that I could write loving, Mrs. Margaret Clark, I pray you let affection excuse presumption.
-Having been so happy as to enjoy the sight of your sweet countenance and comely body, sometimes when I had occasion to buy treacle or liquorish powder at the apothecary's shop, I am so enamoured with you, that I can no more keep close my flaming desires to become your servant.
-And I am the more bold now to write to your sweet self, because I am now my own man, and may match where I please; for my father is taken away, and now I am come to my living, which is ten yard land, and a house; and there is never a yard land, † in our field, but it is as well worth ten pounds a year as a thief is worth a halter, and all my brothers and sisters are provided for: besides, I have good household stuff, though I say it, both brass and pewter, linens and woollens; and though my house be thatched, yet, if you and I match, it shall go hard but I will have one half of it slated.
+Having been so happy as to enjoy the sight of your sweet countenance and comely body, sometimes when I had occasion to buy treacle or liquorish powder at the apothecary's shop, I am so enamoured with you, that I can no more keep close my flaming desires to become your servant.* And I am the more bold now to write to your sweet self, because I am now my own man, and may match where I please; for my father is taken away, and now I am come to my living, which is ten yard land, and a house; and there is never a yard land, † in our field, but it is as well worth ten pounds a year as a thief is worth a halter, and all my brothers and sisters are provided for: besides, I have good household stuff, though I say it, both brass and pewter, linens and woollens; and though my house be thatched, yet, if you and match, it shall go hard but I will have one half of it slated.
 If you think well of this motion, I will wait upon you as soon as my new clothes are made, and hay harvest is in.
 I could, though I say it, have good The rest is torn off; and posterity must be contented to know, that Mrs. Margaret Clark was very pretty; but are left in the dark as to the name of her lover.

 T.

-A note in Mr. Chalmers's edition of the Spectator in forms us, that this letter was really conveyed in the manner here mentioned to a Mrs. Cole, of Northamp ton: the writer was a gentleman of the name of Bullock: -the part torn off is given in the note alluded to as follows: -good matches amongst my neighbours.
+* A note in Mr. Chalmers's edition of the Spectator informs us, that this letter was really conveyed in the manner here mentioned to a Mrs. Cole, of Northamp ton: the writer was a gentleman of the name of Bullock: -the part torn off is given in the note alluded to as follows: -good matches amongst my neighbours.
 My mother, peace be with her soul! the good old gen

 lewoman, has left me good store of household linen of her own spinning, a chest full.
-If you and I lay our means together, it shall go hard but I will pave the way to do well.
-Your loving servant till death, Mister Gabriel Bullock, now my father is dead.
-See No. 328.*
+If you and I lay our ineans together, it shall go hard but I will pave the way to do well.
+Your loving servant till death.
+Mister Gabriel Bullock, now my father is dead.'
+See No. 328.* † A yard land (virgata terra) in some counties, contains 20 acres, in some 24, and in others 20 acres of

-Land-Les Termes de la Ley.
+land-Les Termes de la Ley.
 Ed.
 1667.

-My friend Will, to show us the whole compass of his learning upon this subject, further informed us, that there were still several nations in the world so very barbarous as not to have any looking-glasses among them; and that he had lately read a voyage to the South Sea, in which it is
+My friend Will, to show us the whole compass of his learning upon this subject, further informed us, that there were still several nations in the world so very barbarous as not to have any looking-glasses among them; and that he had lately read la voyage to the South Sea, in which it is

-said that the ladies of Chili always dressed | No. 325.]
-Friday, March 14, 1711-12. their heads over a basin of water.
+said that the ladies of Chili always dressed | No. 325.】 Friday, March 14, 1711-12. their heads over a basin of water.

 I am the more particular in my account of Will's last night's lecture on these natural mirrors, as it seems to bear some relation to the following letter, which I received the day before.

-SIR,-I have read your last Saturday's observations on the fourth book of Milton with great satisfaction, and am particularly pleased with the hidden moral which you have taken notice of in several parts of the poem.
-The design of this letter is to desire your thoughts, whether there may not also be some moral couched under that
+'SIR,-I have read your last Saturday's observations on the fourth book of Milton with great satisfaction, and am particularly pleased with the hidden moral which you have taken notice of in several parts of the poem.
+The design of this letter is to desire your thoughts, whether there may not also be some moral couched under that place in the same book, where the poet lets us know, that the first woman immediately

 ble servant,